TobyLobster/multiply_test/README.md

 ### 4. Four bit multiply
 Instead of 'binary multiplication' using base 2 (as described above), we use base 16 (hexadecimal).
 We use a 256 byte table that stores the result of multiplying two 4 bit numbers together.

 To get an 8 bit x 8 bit multiply, we think of our two 8 bit numbers as being two pairs of hex digits AB and CD.
 We multiply each pair of hex digits together using the lookup table, and add them together as shown below.
-This is the same method as regular pen and paper multiplication:
+This is the same method as regular pen and paper 'long multiplication':

 ```
         AB